ClaudioESSilva/claudioessilva.github.io/_posts/2022-06-02-dbatools-rich-datatypes.md

 ## Configuration example
-Let's say you want to see your DateTime formated in a british way (AM/PM) instead of 24h and without miliseconds part.
+Let’s say you want to see your DateTime using the 12 hour format (with AM and PM) instead of 24h and without the milliseconds.
 We can make it by changing the `formatting.datetime` configuration

 ``` PowerShell
 Set-DbatoolsConfig -FullName formatting.datetime -Value 'yyyy-MM-dd hh:mm:ss tt'